 Every economics textbook says the same thing: Money was invented to replace onerous and complicated barter systems—to relieve ancient people from having to haul their goods to market.
 The problem with this version of history?
 There’s not a shred of evidence to support it.

 Here anthropologist David Graeber presents a stunning reversal of conventional wisdom.
-He shows that 5,000 years ago, during the beginning of the agrarian empires, humans have used elaborate credit systems.
-It is in this era, Graeber shows, that we also first encounter a society divided into debtors and creditors.
+He shows that for more than 5,000 years, since the beginnings of the first agrarian empires, humans have used elaborate credit systems to buy and sell goods—that is, long before the invention of coins or cash.
+It is in this era, Graeber argues, that we also first encounter a society divided into debtors and creditors.